Radford, The Harris Family, Drake and Raleigh!

 In 1549 William Harris was sent to Fleet Prison in London for a short period for his part in the Great Western Rebellion when some men of Devon and Cornwall protested against the new prayer book introduced by Edward VI.
 William Harris’s son Christopher was the next in line and at the tender age of five years inherited the estate.

 The Radford Estate today, is to the casual observer another 1970s housing development, a pleasant area to live; located in a sweeping valley surmounted by trees.
 Some will say that the valley has retained much of its natural beauty despite the building development; others bewail this modern intrusion which has disfigured a once beautiful valley.
 Whatever viewpoint you take, we cannot change what has happened.
-We can only endeavour to preserve what remains for the future.
-If the residents of Radford over the centuries could return now they would undoubtedly be dumbfounded at the enormous changes that have occured in such a relatively short period of time.
+We can only endeavor to preserve what remains for the future.
+If the residents of Radford over the centuries could return now they would undoubtedly be dumbfounded at the enormous changes that have occurred in such a relatively short period of time.
 Conversely, if we could go back in time we also would be amazed at the important role Radford had in the past considering the lack of evidence today.
 As mentioned before, to the casual observer it is a modern estate, but delve back a little and Radford’s outstanding historical importance is revealed.

 Comparatively few people are aware of the prominent role Radford has played in Plymouth.
 Over 70 years ago one of the most tangible reminders of the valley’s illustrious past was demolished.
 600 years of habitation disappeared when Radford House was raised to the ground in 1937.
-At the time of the demolition it was undoubtedly a rambling ruin but nevertheless, it was a fifty roomed mansion of monumental proportions.
+At the time of the demolition, it was undoubtedly a rambling ruin but nevertheless, it was a fifty-roomed mansion of monumental proportions.
 It was an impressive residence and hence reflected the status and importance of the owners throughout the centuries.

 Sir Walter Raleigh and his son 1602

-The House was not unattractive, set in its low position at the head of Radford Lake and surrounded by parkland, lawns and picturesque gardens.
-Because of the importance of Radford it was inevitable that the names of famous people be associated with it.
+The House was not unattractive, set in its low position at the head of Radford Lake and surrounded by parkland, lawns, and picturesque gardens.
+Because of the importance of Radford, it was inevitable that the names of famous people be associated with it.
 There is no doubt that the flamboyant lifestyles of the great Elizabethans, Drake, Hawkins, Howard, Raleigh, etc., were to be seen at Radford on many occasions as was the excitement and tragedy of the Civil War and its aftermath.

 Christopher Harris was to be one of the most influential men of his day.
 He became a close personal friend of Francis Drake (1540-1596) and often carried out transactions on his behalf.
 In 1585, for example, when Drake wished to purchase Buckland Abbey, its owner, Sir Richard Grenville, disliked Drake so intensely that he would not sell.
-Consequently Christopher Harris purchased the Abbey in his own name and then transferred it to Drake six months later, the purchase price being £3,400.
+Consequently, Christopher Harris purchased the Abbey in his own name and then transferred it to Drake six months later, the purchase price being £3,400.

 Sir Francis Drake